peter1357908/Resistance-Online-Server-/README.md

 We plan on organizing our project similarly to how we've implemented the blog project we built in lab 3.

 Backend (host on Heroku):
-* Sockets
+* Socket.io
 * Express
-* Mongo
+* MongoDB

 Frontend (host on Surge):
 * Webpack (to bundle everything together)
+* Socket.io-client
 * React
-* CSS
+* SCSS

-We will also use p5.js and mo.js to support some simple graphics / animations and UI!
+We will also use p5.js and mo.js to support some simple graphics / animations and for UI!

 ## Setup